Sharanvj1997/practice/README.md

 # practice
-## Algirithm of biggest in 5 numbers
+## Algorithm of biggest in 5 numbers
 ###step 1
-#### We need to create a,which is having a minimum five numbers
+#### We need to create a list ,which is having a minimum five numbers with it.